-Hog trapping season begins on the first day following the close of the state general hunting season and lasts until the beginning of the following fall hunting season.
+Hog trapping season begins on the first Monday of February and closes the day before the following fall hunting season.

 - Permittees may set 1 hog trap and 1 bait feeder to take only feral hogs.
-Traps must be either "box" or "corral" style that are free-standing and do not require installation of posts or stakes.
-Traps and bait feeders may not be attached to trees.
+Traps must be free-standing and not require installation of posts or stakes or require trees for support.
+They may be secured to trees with a loose chain.

 - Baits are restricted to corn and sour corn.

-- Permittees may use ATVs/UTVs only on designated firebreaks and pipeline and powerline right-of-ways in accordance with state law.
+- Permittees may use up to 2 ATVs/UTVs only on designated firebreaks, pipeline and powerline right-of-ways, and vehicle roads only in accordance with state law.

-- Hog traps must be at least 1,000 feet from trails, day-use areas, parking areas, houses, boat ramps, cemeteries, and buildings.
+- Hog traps must be at least 750 feet from trails, day-use areas, parking areas, houses, boat ramps, cemeteries, and buildings.
+Traps must not block vehicle access to pipeline/powerline right-of-ways.

 - Hog trappers must be prepared to move traps within 24 hours of notification of prescribed burns.